Find Trade Colleges

 What Criminalistics and Criminal Science Majors Need to Know

-People with careers related to criminalistics and criminal science were asked what knowledge areas, skills, and abilities were important for their jobs.
-They weighted these areas on a scale of 1 to 5 with 5 being the highest.
+In an O*NET survey, criminalistics and criminal science majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
+These answers were weighted on a scale of 1 to 5 with 5 being the most important.

 Knowledge Areas for Criminalistics and Criminal Science Majors